Nina's Phantom Friend

 Nina has been searching for her missing cat, Masaccio, from one winter to the next.

-So begins the girl's last adventure with her beloved cat, and adventure that must end with her saying goodbye to his ghost, but with the knowledge that she has set him free.
+The story follows the girl's last adventure with the ghost of her beloved cat, an adventure that she knows must end with her saying goodbye to him, but with the knowledge that she has set him free.